 I didn’t know that I particularly wanted to be a doctor.
 Until I was 14 or 15 I thought I wanted to be a pro hockey player in the NHL like my cousin Stewart.

 That dream morphed into being a musician by the time I was 15 or 16.

 Besides sports, arts and literature came easy for me.
-I could often get an A plus without even doing my homework.
-And when I had to do English homework it didn’t feel so much like work — unlike math or sciences.
+I could often get an A or even A plus without even doing much homework.
+And when I absolutely had to do English homework it didn’t feel so much like work — unlike math or sciences.
 I did well in them too, but only if I did the homework.
 And it felt like drudgery to me.

 By high school I already was fairly accomplished as a musician.
 But then I began to think of it as a possible career.

 With his not being home as much, my transition was more of an out and out rebellion.

 We butted heads for a while and I ended up running away from home at age 17 in the middle of a snow blizzard.

 I hopped a bus to Toronto, Canada’s target city 2 hours west along the Lake Ontario shoreline.